BillyDM/awesome-audio-dsp/README.md

 - [`CloudReverb`] - Beautiful shimmering reverb based on the `CloudSeed` plugin by Valdemar Erlingsson.
 I choose this over the original as that uses a Windows-only C# platform for its GUI.
 - [`EQ10Q`] - A suite of plugins containing a 10-band parametric equalizer, gate, compressor, bass enhancer, and mid-side encoders.
 - [`Luftikus`] - Good quality analogue modeled equalizer.
-- [`Misstortion`] - Good quality hard/soft clipper.
-- [`DISTRHO Mini-Series`] - Three simple effects: a 3-band EQ, 3-band Splitter, and a ping-pong panner.
-- [`NDC Plugs`] - Three simple effects including a distortion pedal effect.
 - [`Fogpad`] - Reverb plugin where reflections can be frozen, filtered, pitch-shifted, and mangled.
-- [`Stone Phaser`] - Classic analogue-modeled phaser effect.
-- [`YK Chorus`] - Classic analogue-modeled chorus effect.
+- [`DISTRHO Plugin Framework`] - A bunch more open-source plugins are listed here.
 - [`lkjb plugins`] - Additional plugins made by the creator of [`Luftikus`].
-- [`DISTRHO Plugin Framework`] - More example plugins can be found listed here.
+- [`Misstortion`] - Good quality hard/soft clipper.
 ### MIDI FX
 - [`QMidiArp`] - Advanced arpeggiator, sequencer, and MIDI LFO.
 ### Meters & Visualizers